 This course focuses on the typical physical, cognitive, and socioemotional development of humans from conception to adolescence.
 Theories and research findings will guide understanding of the multiple influences on the behavior of infants, children, and teens.
 Prerequisite: PSY-100 or EDU-234.

 An introduction to the psychological and educational issues associated with the major exceptionalities.
 Topics covered include Autism Spectrum Disorders, Intellectual Disabilities, Learning Disabilities, Giftedness, and Communication Disorders.
-Field observation is often a component of this course.
 Prerequisite: PSY-100 or EDU-234.

 A study of the major forms of behavioral pathology and current therapies.
 Topics covered include anxiety disorders, dissociative disorders, personality disorders, affective disorders, schizophrenic disorders, and chronic brain syndromes.
 Prerequisite: PSY-100.